dehli/TouchDraw/README.md

 ![Demo Screenshot](https://cloud.githubusercontent.com/assets/5856011/13918081/4b2fae7e-ef3b-11e5-96bd-978b62895aa7.png)

-## Contributors

-If you'd like to see additional functionality, feel free to open up a new issue or submit a pull request if you'd like to author it yourself.

 ## License

-This package has the MIT license, which can be found here: [LICENSE](LICENSE).
+This package has the MIT license, which can be found here: [LICENSE](/LICENSE).

+## Code of Conduct

+Please make sure to follow the [Code of Conduct](/CODE_OF_CONDUCT.md) when you interact with this project.
+Thanks!